nikhilsutarIN/ZedAxis/README.md

 - Git and GitHub
 - Intellij IDEA, Visual Studio Code
 - Deployed on AWS Elastic Beanstalk
-- Database hosted on Amazon RDS
+- Database hosted on Aiven
 - Images are used for demonstration purpose only